 - Project-based outsourcing occurs when a client hires a team of developers for a short-term, one-off project.
 The purpose is geared towards swift delivery and the payment rate is usually fixed.

 - Many companies that lack in-house software developers usually hire remote programmer to fill the skills gap.
 This is called staff augmentation.
 The period can be short-term or long-term.
-While the agency supplies the developers, the client company hires a project manager or lead engineer/developer to oversee the process.
+While the dev shop supplies the developers, the client company hires a project manager or lead engineer/developer to oversee the process.

 Next, let’s consider the specific steps that you must take on how to outsource software development.